enyojs/enyo-docs/developer-guide/getting-started/moonstone-app-tutorial.md

         name: "flickr.SearchPanel",
         ...
         bindings: [
-            {from: ".photos", to: ".$.resultList.collection"}
+            {from: "photos", to: "$.resultList.collection"}
         ],
         ...
     });
 ```

-Then we'll add bindings from the `.model` property on GridListImageItem (which,
+Then we'll add bindings from the `model` property on GridListImageItem (which,
 you may recall, will be retrieved from the collection and set on each item by
 the DataGridList) to properties on the `GridListImageItem`.
 Note that this
 assumes each model will have a schema that includes properties named `title` and